Whitechapel murders: Martha Tabram

 Martha Tabram, 39, lived in a lodging-house at 19 George Street.

-On Tuesday 7 August, following a Monday bank holiday, prostitute Martha Tabram was murdered at about 2:30 am.
+On Tuesday 7 August, following a Monday bank holiday, Martha Tabram, a prostitute, was murdered at about 2:30 am.
 Her body was found at George Yard Buildings, George Yard, Whitechapel, shortly before 5:00 am.
 She had been stabbed 39 times about her neck, torso and genitals with a short blade.
 With one possible exception, all her wounds had been inflicted by a right-handed person.

-On the basis of statements from a fellow prostitute, and PC Thomas Barrett who was patrolling nearby, Inspector Reid put soldiers at the Tower of London and Wellington Barracks on an identification parade, but without positive results.
-Police did not connect Tabram's murder with the earlier murder of Emma Smith, but they did connect her death with later murders.
+On the basis of statements from a fellow prostitute, and PC Thomas Barrett, who was patrolling nearby, Inspector Reid put soldiers at the Tower of London and Wellington Barracks on an identification parade, but without positive results.
+Police did not connect Tabram's murder with the earlier murder of Emma Smith; however, they did connect her death with later murders.

-Most experts do not connect Tabram's murder with the others attributed to the Ripper, because she had been repeatedly stabbed, whereas later victims typically suffered slash wounds and abdominal mutilations, but a connection cannot be ruled out.
+Most experts do not connect Tabram's murder with the others attributed to the Ripper because she had been repeatedly stabbed, whereas later victims typically suffered slash wounds and abdominal mutilations; however, a connection cannot be ruled out.